 Frequency of feeding for bottle-feeding babies:

 - Term newborns that weigh over 6 pounds will feed the first 3 days of life, close to every 3 hours.

 - Term newborns who weigh less than 6 pounds will feed the first 3 days of life, every 2-3 hours.

 - After 3 days, feed on demand according to your pediatrician’s guidelines.

 - A newborn should not go greater than 4 hours without a successful and satisfied feeding especially in the first days of life.

-Some breastfeeding mothers talk about the “second night syndrome” by describing it as absolute hell!
+Some breastfeeding mothers talk about the “second-night syndrome” by describing it as absolute hell!
 They describe their babies as nursing non-stop and as soon as they take baby off the breast they cry frantically.
 The only time their babies are not crying is when they are breastfeeding.
 Some mothers say their babies even cry while frantically nursing and nothing consoles them.
 The second night of your baby’s life should never be hell.
 If your baby is crying non-stop despite adequate breastfeeding, an immediate physical assessment by the RN or MD should be made to determine why your baby is crying and if immediate supplementation is necessary.
-A check of their glucose, bilirubin and weight should be performed by a nurse, physician or nurse practitioner to assess whether a newborn is being sufficiently fed and whether supplementation is needed to protect your newborn.
-Research tells us that 1 in 5 mothers have delayed onset of full milk production, so we simply cannot ignore the abnormal behavior of a non-stop crying baby, knowing there will be babies who need to be supplemented.
+A check of their glucose, bilirubin, and weight should be performed by a nurse, physician or nurse practitioner to assess whether a newborn is being sufficiently fed and whether supplementation is needed to protect your newborn.
+Research tells us that 1 in 5 mothers have delayed the onset of full milk production, so we simply cannot ignore the abnormal behavior of a non-stop crying baby, knowing there will be babies who need to be supplemented.